khughitt/linear-models-study-group/07-linear-algebra-review-vii/README.md

 -   Similar to PCA in that *V* is approximated by a linear combination of the basis images, however,
 -   Basis images are required to be non-negative.
 -   Summing basis images (with corresponding weights), thus builds up the final approximated image "piece-by-piece"

+Finally, another notable property of NMF which differs it from both VQ and PCA is it's **sparsity** in both *W* *and* *H* (VQ is sparse in *H*, but is very dense in *W*).
+This is due to NMF's ability to capture *local* parts of a dataset.

+This sparsity can be induces during the generation of the matrices *W* and *H* by adding a penalty component to the objective function to be minimized (i.e. regularization).

 ### Applications in Computational Biology (Devarajan, 2008)